mospel/mospel.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Acoustics, University of Rostock, 2023
+* Ph.D. in Acoustics, University of Rostock, 2023 <br>
   Thesis on the active global control of time-harmonic sound waves
-* Master in Acoustics, University of Stuttgart, 2020 Thesis on the investigation of ultrasonic scattering for object classification
+* Master in Acoustics, University of Stuttgart, 2020 <br>
+  Thesis on the investigation of ultrasonic scattering for object classification
-* Bachelor of Science, Middlesex University, 2017 Thesis on the comparative study of spherical and cubic Helmholtz resonators
+* Bachelor of Science, Middlesex University, 2017 <br>
+  Thesis on the comparative study of spherical and cubic Helmholtz resonators

 Work experience